 What are “Common Law” Trademark Rights?

 Well, you acquire what are called “common law” trademark rights by properly using your trademark in connection with the advertising and sale of products or services.
-If you are selling products, this means using your trademark on product packaging, point-of-purchase displays, tags affixed to the products, or on the products themselves.
-If you are offering services, proper trademark use includes using your trademark on printed marketing materials, in radio and television commercials, and on websites and other Internet-based advertising.
+If you’re selling products, this means using your trademark on product packaging, point-of-purchase displays, tags affixed to the products, or on the products themselves.
+If you’re offering services, proper trademark use includes using your trademark on printed marketing materials, in radio and television commercials, and on websites and other Internet-based advertising.
 Your common law trademark rights will last for as long as you continue to offer your products or services under your trademark.
-Although the use of your trademark does not have to be particularly substantial to acquire common law trademark rights, it does have to be a bona fide use and not just a token or one-time use.
+Although the use of your trademark doesn’t have to be particularly substantial to acquire common law trademark rights, it does have to be a bona fide use and not just a token or one-time use.

 Your common law trademark rights extend only to the geographic areas in which you’re actively marketing and selling your products or services.
 So, for instance, if you only serve customers located in the Los Angeles metropolitan area, then you will only own trademark rights in the Los Angeles metropolitan area.
 This generally means a competing business that only serves residents of New York would be permitted to use an identical trademark for the same products or services and it not be considered an infringement.